garmeeh/next-seo/README.md

 ### Add SEO to Page

 Then you need to import `NextSeo` and pass a `config` object to it.
 This will render out the tags in the `<head>` for SEO.
-At a bare minimum it you should add a title and description.
+At a bare minimum you should add a title and description.

 **Example with just title and description:**